D2 Actor Critic: Diffusion Actor Meets Distributional Critic: Introduction

 This brings us to the core technical contribution of our work.
 We derive a new policy improvement objective for diffusion actors that is both theoretically grounded and practically efficient.
 Taking inspiration from monotonic policy improvement theory \citep{trpo}, our derivation simplifies the complex, multi-step policy optimization into a stable, single-step supervised objective guided directly by the critic's value gradients.
 This simplified objective provides the crucial link, allowing our expressive diffusion actor to effectively learn from our stable distributional critic (i.e., a critic that models the full distribution of returns), forming a more synergistic actor-critic system.

 In this paper, we show how to marry a distributional critic to a diffusion actor, leading to the development of D2AC, a new actor-critic algorithm.
 D2AC achieves excellent performance on a variety of hard robotics environments, including locomotion tasks such as Humanoid and Dog domains in DeepMind Control Suite \citep{dmcontrol}, and manipulation tasks such as Pick-and-Place and Shadow-Hand Manipulate in multi-goal RL environments with sparse rewards \citep{multi-goal-rl-envs}.
 In addition, we evaluate D2AC on a biology-inspired predator–prey benchmark \citep{lai2024robot}, where it demonstrates higher exploration coverage, richer path diversity, and superior zero‑shot transfer compared to SAC and TD-MPC2.
 Importantly, D2AC consistently performs well across difficult domains where prior model-free RL methods struggle or completely fail.
 Moreover, it significantly closes the performance gap between model-free RL and SOTA model-based methods such as TD-MPC2 \citep{TDMPC2}, despite using an order-of-magnitude less compute compared to TD-MPC2 and being considerably faster to run.
 Our results show that D2AC can serve as a strong base for policy optimization in continuous control.
-Videos of our policy in action can be found here \footnote{\url{https://d2ac-actor-critic.github.io/}}.
+Videos of our trained policies and our code release are available on our project page\footnote{\url{https://d2ac-actor-critic.github.io/}}.